 Writer/director Richard Lucas says, “It’s a satire on celebrity culture wrapped in a ridiculous 180-degree parody of ‘Godot.’
 The set-up of Waiting for Godot is socially pretty well known – the rest of the play, maybe not so much.
 That said, no one needs to have written a thesis on ‘Godot’ to enjoy our version.
 As long as one can imagine the off chance that a mega celebrity might feel a moment of self-doubt or a pang of regret at having lost touch with reality, it should be fun.”

 About the playwright: Richard Lucas is a Los Angeles-based writer, actor, comedian, and storyteller.
-His first book, The Dog Log, a comedic memoir about living next to a barking dog, is being published by The Chicago Review Press and is due for release in early 2019.
-For more info, visit http://www.RichardLucasComedy.com.
+His first book, The Dog Log, a comedic memoir about living next to a barking dog, is being published by The Chicago Review Press for release in 2019.
+For more information, visit www.RichardLucasComedy.com.

 “LOVED this show soooo much!!… insanely clever writing paired with an incredible ensemble… Trust me — this is a show you REALLY want to see!
 It’s a MUST!!!”